yamanidev/mohamedyamani.com/src/content/blog/primitive-types-in-java.md

 ---
-title: 'Primitive Types in Java'
+title: "Primitive Types in Java"
-description: 'I explain in this article what are primitives in Java with a mental model of memory as well as the different primitive types Java offers.'
+description: "I explain in this article what are primitives in Java with a mental model of memory as well as the different primitive types Java offers."
 canonicalUrl: "https://mohamedyamani.com/blog/primitive-types-in-java/"
 pubDate: 2021-05-05
 image: "/images/thumbnails/primitive-types-in-java.jpg"